aspose-omr-cloud/aspose-omr-cloud-docs/omr/product-overview/omr-technology/_index.md

 - concept
 ---

-Even if you never heard of **optical mark recognition (OMR)** before, you must have come across it more than once when taking exams, voting, filling out surveys, border entry forms, customs declarations, health insurance claims and similar documents.
+Even if you never heard of **optical mark recognition (OMR)** before, you must have come across it more than once when taking exams, voting, filling out surveys, border entry forms, customs declarations, health insurance claims and similar machine-readable documents.
 OMR is used to process a large number of hand-filled forms where you answer a question by drawing a random mark, hence the technology name, in a circle or a square (also known as "bubble").

 Manual reading and aggregation of results from hundreds and thousands of forms is a painfully long, tedious and error-prone process.
 OMR fully automates the process, allowing hundreds of sheets per minute to be recognized with nearly 100% accuracy, and saves the results directly to a database for further aggregation and analysis.
 OMR processing is sometimes accompanied by [optical character recognition (OCR)](https://products.aspose.cloud/ocr) to parse the contents of handwritten fields.